Gerry McCarthy

 McCarthy also held several ministries in Paul Henderson's cabinet: on 9 February 2009 he joined the cabinet as Minister for Transport and Minister for Correctional Services.
 On 6 August, he gained the additional portfolios of Arts and Museums, Senior Territorians, Young Territorians, and Minister Assisting the Chief Minister on Multicultural Affairs and Education.
 From 4 December 2009 to the defeat of the Henderson government at the 2012 Northern Territory election, he was Minister for Lands and Planning, Transport, Construction, Correctional Services, and Arts and Museums.
 McCarthy retired at 2020 election, and the Country Liberal Party won the seat.

+Political views

+McCarthy was one of four MLAs who opposed a bill that decriminalised abortion in the Northern Territory.